 Legally Protecting Yourself When Moving in with a Boyfriend or Girlfriend

-What Legal Options Are Available to Protect Cohabitating Couples?
+What Legal Options are Available to Cohabitating Couples in Georgia?

 Various legal tools and strategies can protect your interests if you move in with a boyfriend or girlfriend.
 The most commonly used tools in Georgia are a revocable living trust and a limited liability company (LLC).